 (CONCERNING THE FAMILY OF ADAM GUTHRIE AND MARY ANDERSON)

-According to North Carolina warrants in the territory that would become Tennessee as recorded in "Tennessee Land Entries: Washington County, 1778-1796, Vol. 1-3" by Dr. A. B. Pruitt, 1997:
+Adam's name can be found in North Carolina warrants in the territory that would later become Tennessee - as recorded in "Tennessee Land Entries: Washington County, 1778-1796, Vol. 1-3" by Dr. A. B. Pruitt, 1997:

 Dr. Pruitt identified grant file #1789 in Sullivan County whereby on October 2, 1779 Henry Simpson acquired 100 acres on waters of Reedy Creek adjoining Col. Pendleton and "Adam Guthery" property.